 - How are we going to get there?

 Kevin Nolan, President & Chief Executive Officer of Affinity Health Systems, Inc., believes the more clarity can be added to each of the three questions, the better the result.

 Master the goals that will allow you to work anywhere in today’s dynamic business world

 Debbe Kennedy, President, CEO and Founder of Global Dialogue Center and Leadership Solutions Companies, and author of Action Dialogues and Breakthrough, once shared this piece of advice instrumental in shaping her direction, future and achievements.

 She was a young manager at IBM just promoted to her first staff assignment in a regional marketing office.
-For reasons she can’t explain, one of her colleagues named Bookie called her into his office while visiting his location.
-He then began to offer unsolicited advice, but advice that now stays fresh in her mind.
-He mentioned that jobs, missions, titles and organisations would come and go as the business is dynamic– meaning it is constantly changing.
-And he advised her not to focus her goals toward any of these but instead learn to master the skills that will allow her to work anywhere.
+One of her colleagues named Bookie called her into his office while visiting his location.
+He then began to offer unsolicited advice for reasons she can’t explain, but advice that now stays fresh in her mind.
+He mentioned that jobs, missions, titles, and organisations would come and go as the business is dynamic and constantly changing.
+And he advised her not to focus her goals on any of these but instead learn to master the skills that will allow her to work anywhere.